MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 TIP: you can copy the current settings and paste them in another setup window of the same type.
 Do this by pressing the Settings button in the bottom left of the Setup window and by selecting Copy.
 Then open another setup window of the same type and select Paste.

-You are also able to run the Azure Form Recognizer engine on-premise using Containers through the Docker engine.
+You are also able to run the Azure AI Document Intelligence engine on-premise using Containers through the Docker engine.

 Running the engine on-premise can be useful for security and data governance requirements.

-You can find a detailed guide discussing the prerequisites and how to set up your AFR container here.
+You can find a detailed guide discussing the prerequisites and how to set up your AZDI container here.

 Please check the box below to agree to the privacy policy and continue *